-Number of residents on the 2 date of inspection:
+Number f residents on the 5

+date of ir spection:

+date of ir spection:

 How we inspect

 This inspection was carried out to assess compliance with the Health Act 2007 (as amended), the Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children and Adults) with Disabilities) Regulations 2013, and the Health Act 2007 (Registration of Designated Centres for Persons (Children and Adults) with Disabilities) Regulations 2013 (as amended).
 To prepare for this inspection the inspector of social services (hereafter referred to as inspectors) reviewed all information about this centre.
 This included any previous inspection findings, registration information, information submitted by the provider or person in charge and other unsolicited information since the last inspection.